Ackman's Pershing Square in talks to buy 10% of Vivendi's Universal

 Bluebell, which has declined to reveal the size of its stake in Vivendi, has called on France’s markets watchdog to examine disclosures around the deal.

-Pershing Square Tontine Holding’s shares were down nearly 6% at $23.5 a share in after-market trade, close to its initial public offering (IPO) price of $20, after news of the potential deal broke.
-The closer that SPAC shares trade to their IPO price, the more skeptical investors are that a deal will be completed. ($1 = 0.8258 euros)

-Reporting by Svea Herbst-Bayliss, Anirban Sen and Mathieu Rosemain, additional reporting by Eva Mathews in Bengaluru, Gwenaelle Barzic and Sarah White in Paris; Editing by Shinjini Ganguli, Sonya Hepinstall and Jane Merriman
+Reporting by Svea Herbst-Bayliss, Anirban Sen and Mathieu Rosemain; Additional reporting by Eva Mathews in Bengaluru, Gwenaelle Barzic and Sarah White in Paris, Abhinav Ramnarayan in London; Editing by Shinjini Ganguli, Sonya Hepinstall and Jane Merriman

 Our Standards: The Thomson Reuters Trust Principles.